tahseenio/vrchat-notes-chrome-extension/README.md

-# VRChat Notes Chrome Extension
+# VRChat Notes Chrome Extension (Deprecated)

+NOTE: Notes have now been natively added to the VRChat Website.

 <p>This extension allows users to take notes of new friends they have made in VRChat on the official [VRChat](https://vrchat.com/home) website.
 All data is stored on localstorage so please ensure you take frequent backups of your notes using the menu (see below).</p>